releng-tool/releng-tool/Documentation/contributor-guide.rst

 A user invoking releng-tool will attempt to operate in a project root directory.
 Any content managed by this tool (e.g. creating directories, downloading sources, etc.) should all be performed inside the root directory.
-Some exceptions exist where a user requests to adjust the download directory (i.e. providing the ``--dl-dir`` argument).
+Some exceptions exist where a user requests to adjust the download directory (e.g. providing the ``--dl-dir`` argument).

 Fetching design